-Applicants for the Accel Program must submit the following to the Director of Admissions:
+Applicants for the Accel Program must submit the following:

 - a.
 A properly completed application for admission, a \$20 non-refundable application fee, and a completed immunization form. - b.
-A letter of recommendation from the high school counselor/principal. - c.
-Written consent from the parent or guardian if the student is a minor. - d.
-A properly completed Accel Program application form. - For more information on the Accel Program, please contact the Assistant Director of Admissions, at (229) 317-6747, or Ms. Elizabeth Gassel, Accel Program Advisor, at (229) 317-6733. - 8.
+High school transcript showing GPA credits to date. - c.
+SAT/ACT scores. - A properly completed Accel Program application form.
+(Must be completed online at www.gacollege411.org) - For more information on the Accel Program, please contact the Assistant Director of Admissions, at (229) 317-6747, or Ms. Elizabeth Perkins, Accel Program Advisor, at (229) 317-6733. - 8.
 JOINT ENROLLMENT: The Joint Enrollment Program allows the high school student, while continuing his/her enrollment in high school, to enroll in courses for college credit.
 Tuition, mandatory fees and associated costs of attendance are the responsibility of the student.
-The admissions guidelines for joint enrollment are the same as those for the Accel Program outlined above; however, it is not necessary for students to complete the Accel application. - 9.
+The admissions requirements for joint enrollment are the same as those for the Accel Program outlined above. - 9.
+Joint Enrollment Applicants (those attending high school who plan to enroll in courses for college credit) must provide: - a.
+Completed Darton College application for admission along with the nonrefundable \$20 application fee - b. an official copy of the high school transcript with credits to date - c.
+Scholastic Aptitude Test (SAT) or ACT Assessment scores

+- d.
+A letter of recommendation from the high school counselor - e.
+Written consent from a parent or guardian for students under 18 years of age - 10.
 JOINT ENROLLMENT HOME SCHOOLED STUDENTS: Students attending nonaccredited home school programs or non-accredited high schools may also be eligible to participate in the joint enrollment program if they meet all regular System and institutional joint enrollment requirements and can validate their on-track, Required High School Curriculum (RHSC) units in accordance with the policy of the institution to which they are applying.